|

 P. G. 'Dr Baird and his Feminine Eponyms: Biographical

-Considerations and Ostracod Nomenclature', Archives of
+Considerations and Ostracod Nomenclature', Archives of Natural

-Natural History, 32 (2004), 92-105.
+History, 32 (2004), 92-105.

 Suggests

-that Scottish zoologist William Baird (1803-72) drew on his
+that Scottish zoologist William Baird (1803-72) drew on his love

-brenda, Macrocypis minna, Cylindroleberis
+Macrocypis minna, Cylindroleberis mariae, and

-mariae, and Cypris joanna.
-The first two, found
+Cypris joanna.
+The first two, found off the coast of

-off the coast of Shetland, may benamed after the Shetlandic
+Shetland, may benamed after the Shetlandic sisters Brenda and

-sisters Brenda and Minna in Scott's The
+Minna in Scott's The

 Pirate.
 The latter may honour Scott's writer-friends

-Maria Edgeworth and Joanna Baillie whose espousal of social
+Maria Edgeworth and Joanna Baillie whose espousal of social reform

-reform and proto-feminism would have resonated with Baird.
+and proto-feminism would have resonated with Baird.

 Mortensen,